db-berater/speedup-your-sql-code/README.md

 + Stored Procedures
 + User Definied Inline Functions

-Workshop Scripts for SQL Server Workshop "Making Bad Codes Better"
+Workshop Scripts for SQL Server Workshop "Accelerate your T-SQL Code"

 # Folder structure
 + Each scenario is stored in a separate folder (e.g. Scenario 01 in Folder Scenario 01)